Kong/kong/DEVELOPER.md

 Kong relies on three test suites using the [busted] testing library:

 * Unit tests
-* Integration tests, which require Postgres and Cassandra to be up and running
+* Integration tests, which require Postgres to be up and running
 * Plugins tests, which require Postgres to be running

 The first can simply be run after installing busted and running: